 Data recovery software can help get back deleted Pages documents that have not been backed up and are no longer available in the Trash.
 Before we describe this recovery method, let’s look at how it works and why it needs to be carried out promptly after discovering you have lost a file.

 Each time you use the storage device that contained the deleted Pages document, you risk overwriting it with new data.
 For this reason, you need to stop using the device until the recovery process is complete.
-This includes not using the device for the download or install of the data recovery tool.
+This includes not using the device for the download or installation of the data recovery tool.

 Choosing a data recovery solution